 There was something elemental about it: the darkness beneath the stars and the silence between the music.
 Even I, a staunch advocate of the great outdoors, was reminded of its ability to calm and heal.
 As I sat there in the dark swaying on the swing, I felt a profound sense of wellbeing.

 I remembered once again the power of nature in its vastness, resilience and benevolence.
-I marvelled at the fact that so many of us choose to sit indoors on our laptops instead of stepping out into the world and availing ourselves of its wonders.
+I marvelled at the fact that so many of us choose to sit indoors with our screens instead of stepping out into the world and availing ourselves of its wonders.

 This may all sound rather earnest, but I urge you to try it.
-If you can’t go to Catalonia, then try a simpler version at home.
+If you can, go to Catalonia.
+If you can’t, then try a simpler version at home.
 Take a walk in the park.
 Sit on a bench at twilight and just be silent.
 I promise you: it’s better than spending a billion hours on YouTube.

 Desconnexions: the essentials